erSubhashThapa/100daysofcode/r2-log.md

   `perfect_fit_meal Dashie$ eslint --ext .html,.js ../perfect_fit_meal`

   But that didn't work.
 Now sure what to put there.

+  I tried going out of the directory and adding it to the full path:

+  `Fri Apr 26 ~ Dashie$ eslint --ext .html,.js /Users/dashiellbark-huss/Documents/100daysofcode/perfect_fit_meal`

+  That didn't work.
+I tried it again after installing the extension glolablly and that still didn't work.

 ## Day 15, R2
 ### 4/25/19